rikhuijzer/xrcf/README.md

 # xrcf

-Building blocks for creating a custom compiler.
+Building blocks for compiler development.

-The problem that this project aims to solve is that it should be easy to target multiple backends (like GPUs, TPUs, and CPUs) from a single programming language.
-Like MLIR, it should be easy to write compilers that can take high-level code, optimize it during multiple lowering stages, and generate efficient code for different backends.
+The problem that this project aims to solve is to make it easy to write compilers that can take high-level code, optimize it during multiple lowering stages, and generate efficient code for different backends.
 These backends should be easy to add and combine.